microsoft/coyote/docs/_learn/ref/Microsoft.Coyote.Actors/ActorType.md

 ## Remarks

-See [Actors Overview](/coyote/learn/programming-models/actors/overview) for more information.
+See [Programming model: asynchronous actors](/coyote/learn/programming-models/actors/overview) for more information.

 ## See Also